 Drivers of economic growth.
-Crain's Chicago Business took an in-depth look at drivers of economic drivers in the Loop and beyond in metropolitan Chicago.
+Crain's Chicago Business took an in-depth look at economic drivers in the Loop and beyond in metropolitan Chicago.
 The feature also included a piece on DuPage, an interactive page of infographics, and a look at policy implications.

 CMAQ in the news.
 The Chicago Tribune wrote about the expansion of Pace's Bus on Shoulder program to more frequent service on the Stevenson Expressway, as well as the addition of express bus routes for the Jane Addams Memorial Tollway.
 The original I-55 pilot and its expansions are partially funded through our Congestion Mitigation and Air Quality Improvement program.

 Manufacturing jobs.
 Crain's had another manufacturing story this week, describing employment gains and mentioning the new CMAP manufacturing cluster drill-down report.